How to Enter the 2017 SA Training Awards

 - Pay attention to the word and attachment limit: Check the specific conditions of entry to see how many words you can use for each criteria and the total quantity of supporting documents you can submit.
 Keep your answers concise.
 Focus on giving practical examples and evidence to support your statements.

-- Language: Don’t use slang or jargon or too many acronyms.
+- Language: Don’t use slang, jargon or too many acronyms.
 Keep your language simple, clear and concise.
 Use plain English—that is, everyday language — and don’t overuse capitals, italics, or underlined/bold text.

 - Pick strong supporting documents: Choose supporting documents—a letter, certificate, photo, etc—that supports the claims in your application.
-Make sure any attachments are high quality.
+Submit attachments as single A4 pages at 100% ratio (one document per page).

 - Avoid repetition: Check your application to make sure you’ve answered the questions without repeating the same information—and don’t cut and paste from another criteria.